NjauSamuel/Python_Watermark/README.md

 # Watermark

-Python script to add a watermark or logo to images recursively in a specified directory and its subdirectories.
+A Python script that recursively adds a logo or watermark to all of the photos in a given directory and all of its subdirectories.

 ## Output